 Improving your Bird Photography with Cheryl Opperman

+Thank you for joining us for this exciting webinar!
 With almost twice as many birders in America than golfers, it’s no wonder so many photographers strive to capture the perfect image of these wondrous creatures.
-Whether you are photographing in your own backyard or in an exotic location, some simple preparation greatly increases your chance of capturing spectacular images.
-Join award-winning photographer Cheryl Opperman as she shares her favorite locations and provides valuable insight into the tools and techniques needed to successfully photograph birds.
+Whether you photograph in your own backyard or in an exotic location, some simple preparation greatly increases your chance of capturing spectacular images.
+Award-winning photographer Cheryl Opperman shared her favorite locations and provided valuable insight into the tools and techniques needed to successfully photograph birds.